irods/irods/docs/manual/troubleshooting.md

 **Networking issues**

-- Verify that a firewall is not blocking the connection on the iRODS port in use (default 1247) (or the higher ports for parallel transfer).
+- Verify that a firewall is not blocking the connection on the iRODS ports in use (default 1247 and 1248) (or the higher ports for parallel transfer).

 - Check for network connectivity problems by pinging the server in question.